ststolz/Peer-Grading-Tool/README.md

 Read here why the script needs following permissions.
 We will not collect user data!

+# Literature

+Topping, K., 1998.
+Peer assessment between students in colleges and universities.
+Review of educational Research 68, 249–276.

 # License
     Peer-Grading Tool for Google Spreadsheets
     Copyright (C) 2018  Stefan Stolz and Nina Margreiter